TVDO: Tchebycheff Value-Decomposition Optimization for Multi-Agent Reinforcement Learning: Climb and Penalty Game

 \section{Climb and Penalty Game}

-To illustrate the complete representation capacity of our method compared with existing value-decomposed MARL algorithms including VDN~\cite{sunehag2017value}, QMIX~\cite{rashid2018qmix}, QTRAN~\cite{son2019qtran}, QPLEX~\cite{wang2021qplex}, we consider the climb and penalty game(or Matrix Game) from previous literature~\cite{claus1998, panait2006}.
-This is a simple single stage cooperative game for 2 agents, which is shown in Figure ~\ref{fig:payoff_matrices_climb_and_penalty_game}.
+To illustrate the complete representation capacity of our method compared with existing value decomposed MARL algorithms including VDN~\cite{sunehag2017value}, QMIX~\cite{rashid2018qmix}, QTRAN~\cite{son2019qtran}, QPLEX~\cite{wang2021qplex}, we consider the climb and penalty game (or Matrix Game) from previous literature~\cite{claus1998, panait2006}.
+This is a simple single-stage cooperative game for 2 agents, which is shown in Figure ~\ref{fig:payoff_matrices_climb_and_penalty_game}.
 In specific, agent 1 and 2 each have three actions at their disposal.
-Agents in the climb domain receive maximum payoff(as the blue number in Figure ~\ref{fig:payoff_matrices_climb_and_penalty_game}) when both agents select action 1 (the form of joint action is refer to (1, 1)).
+Agents in the climb domain receive maximum payoff (as the blue number in Figure ~\ref{fig:payoff_matrices_climb_and_penalty_game}) when both agents select action 1 (the form of joint action is referred to (1, 1)).
 However, the team reward matrix has a second equilibrium when they both choose action 3.
-Due to that the joint reward of (3, 3) is lower than at (1, 1), the joint action is a suboptimal equilibrium.
+Due to that the joint reward of (3, 3) is lower than at (1, 1), and the joint action is a suboptimal equilibrium.
 Moreover, the joint action (2, 2) is a third equilibrium.
 Additionally, agents obtain a vital penalty when they choose the joint action (1, 2), (1, 3), (2, 1) or (3, 1).
-Therefore, agents aim to select the optimal joint actions for agents.
+Therefore, agents aim to select the optimal joint actions in the game.
 In particular, the difficulty of this game arises from the penalties incurred when joint actions are not coordinated effectively.
 Furthermore, the presence of suboptimal collaborations that manage to avoid penalties adds an additional challenge to the game.